 How to Prevent Dental Emergencies

+In life, unexpected, uncontrollable things happen.
 You won’t always be able to prevent dental emergencies, but you can plan ahead to reduce your risk.
-Some of the steps you can take to prevent dental emergencies include:
+Below are some of the steps you can take to keep your smile safe from harm.

 The Cost of Treating Dental Emergencies